 Delicately sweet and sour, acerola cherries are small-sized fruits of Caribbean origin.
-These little known tiny cherries indeed are in huge demand for their exceptionally high concentration of vitamin-C and phenolic antioxidants.

 Scientific name: Malpighia emarginata.

 Acerola is an evergreen large size bushy shrub that reaches about 8-18 feet in height.
 Its downy woody branches bear beautiful pink, lavender color flowers.
 Blooming occurs all along its leaf axils year round.
 Fruits are small-sized berries about the size of table grapes that appear single or in clusters along the entire length of its woody branches.

 The fruit features bright-red color, round or oblate shape, with tri-lobes which are more obvious at its bottom.
 Each berry measures about 1.5 to 4 cm in diameter and weigh about 5-7 g.
 Inside, the pulp is juicy with sweet and tart flavor and consists of three tiny winged edible seeds.
 Ripe berries are sweeter and juicier than that of immature, green skinned ones that can be consumed out of hand.

 Acerola is very low in calories.
 100 g fresh berries provide just 32 calories.
 Nonetheless, they compose many health benefiting components such as vitamins, and pigment anti-oxidants that contribute immensely towards optimum health and wellness.